Gear Ratio Calculator

 This gear ratio calculator determines the mechanical advantage a two-gear setup produces in a machine.
 The gear ratio gives us an idea of how much an output gear is sped up or slowed down, or how much torque is lost or gained in a system.
 We equipped this calculator with the gear ratio equation and the gear reduction equation so you can quickly determine the gear ratio of your gears.
 To learn more about gear ratio calculation, and how it is essential in making simple machines (and even complicated ones), keep on reading.

-A gear is a toothed wheel that can change the direction, torque and speed of rotational movement applied to it.
+A gear is a toothed wheel that can change the direction, torque, and speed of rotational movement applied to it.
 Gears come in different shapes and sizes (even if the most common are involute gears), and these differences describe the translation or transfer of the rotational movement.
 The transfer of movement happens when two or more gears in a system mesh together while in motion.
 We call this system of gears a gear train.

 In a gear train, turning one gear also turns the other gears.
 The gear that initially receives the turning force, either from a powered motor or just by hand (or foot in the case of a bike), is called the input gear.
 We can also call it the driving gear since it initiates the movement of all the other gears in the gear train.
-The final gear that is influenced by the input gear is known as the output gear.
-In a two-gear system, we can call these gears the driving gear and the driven gear respectively.
+The final gear that the input gear influences is known as the output gear.
+In a two-gear system, we can call these gears the driving gear and the driven gear, respectively.

 The resulting movement of the output gear could be in the same direction as the input gear, but it could be in a different direction or axes of rotation depending on the type of gears in the gear train.
 To help you visualize this, here is an illustration of the different types of gears and their input-to-output gear relationships:

 What is gear ratio and how to calculate gear ratio